ead0601/mioc-verilog/README.txt

    in the background, and then File->Reload Waveform in the tool.
 There is no need to restart the tool.

-# HOW TO BUILD
+# METHODOLOGY
 #
-cd mioc-flop
-make clean
-make build    # clean also executed make run      # clean, build also executed make waves    # clean, build, run also executed

-# HOW TO RUN TOP (in development)
+#  Only run "make run" or "make waves", since make build is
+#  test dependant.
+Each test has the ability to have its own
+#  unique testbench.
 #
-#  (make build is not directly callable)
+#  1) Each test is encapsulated in its own directory
+#  2) Private testbench for each test
+#  3) Each test stores its own golden verification test pattern
+#

+# LIST TESTS
+#
 cd mioc-top
 ls -la tests

+# RUN A TEST
+#
+cd mioc-top

 make run test="test-001-system-reset"
  or
 make waves test="test-001-system-reset"

+# HOW TO BUILD SUB-BLOCKS
+#
+cd mioc-flop
+make clean
+make build    # clean also executed make run      # clean, build also executed make waves    # clean, build, run also executed